chaoticgd/wrench/docs/format_spec.md

 ### Version 3

-Moved from storing each type of instance seperately to storing them all in a single gameplay.json file.
+- Moved from storing each type of instance seperately to storing them all in a single gameplay.json file.
+- Include format version and application version metadata in more files (the class files, the pvar type file).